-Kids today face a whirlwind of pressures, from academic demands to social expectations.
-Stress can be an unwelcome companion, impacting even their happiest moments.
-As parents and caregivers, our goal is to equip them with effective coping strategies.
-By nurturing resilience, we can help empower them to tackle life’s challenges with confidence and courage.
+Kids today face a whirlwind of pressures, from academic demands to social expectations, all while navigating a rapidly changing world.
+Stress can quickly become an unwelcome companion, impacting even their happiest moments.
+As parents and caregivers, our goal is to provide them with the tools and support they need to manage life’s challenges.
+By nurturing resilience, emotional awareness, and self-confidence, we can empower children to handle stress with courage, balance, and optimism.

 Understanding the Sources of Stress